 There is a strong trend to personalization and customization.
 It comes everywhere – electronic, computers, fashion, etc. To manage all possible configuration becomes very critical.
 The number of configuration can grow significantly.
 The flexibility of systems needs to be increased.
 What yesterday was true for ETO (engineering to order) company only, today becomes a reality for many mass manufacturers.
-In most of the cases, you will need to create a separate BOM for each customer order.
-“New makers” – companies that are capable to manufacture small amount of very specific products are trending as well.
+In most cases, you will need to create a separate BOM for each customer order.
+“New makers” – companies that are capable to manufacture a small amounts of very specific products are trending as well.
 People like to be unique products.
 The new manufacturing firms (sometimes very small) are experiencing additional pressure on how to proceed with the design and manufacturing.
 Large and complex BOM/PLM systems cannot help them.

 Challenge 3: Granularity and contract manufacturing

 Price competition leads companies to find somebody else to produce some of the components.
 It leads to outsourcing, offshore, and many other options to make the same work in a different place.
 The Bill of materials is a critical element in supporting of contract manufacturing.
 You need to have an ability to organize BOM in a way that allows you enough granularity and at the same time makes engineering and manufacturing BOM much simpler.
 The ability reconcile multiple bill of materials and support new type of change processes becomes even more important.